getlantern/flashlight/README.md

 The Host header of the HTTP request will actually contain the correct host (e.g. getiantem.org), which causes CloudFlare to route the request to the correct host.

+Flashlight works for HTTPS requests by man-in-the-middling them.
+Each flashlight client uses its own generated private key and a corresponding self- signed CA certificate.
+It then generates certificates for different domains on the fly, signing these with its CA certificate.
+When flashlight first generates its CA certificate, it installs it into the current user's system trust store as a trusted root CA so that the dynamically generated domain-specific certs are trusted by the browser and other HTTPS clients.

 ### Usage

 ```bash